UBD-AIIT-Global-Project/documents/meeting/weekly/Agenda_Web_5thW-Oct-2015.md

 Our task by Friday next week is the following.

 * the things undone
-* import data from database
+* import data from database and show it on web page.

 ## Q&A about our task by Friday next week